sandersn/measure/corsa/notes.md

 Axios uses lots of dynamic building of objects.
 Corsa is worse at understanding these than Strada, but not by much.
 It also uses the Capital names for built-in types a lot, which causes that code to be much less useful than in Strada.

+# github-readme-stats

+unchecked JS, but with `@ts-check` on a number of files

+## Notes

+1. `const=require` is able to resolve now, even in a file with `import`, even with a non-standard `require`.
+2. `object?=` is not recognised as the start of a JSDocObjectLiteral (nested params), and in Corsa it's misconstrued as `object` rather than `any`.
+3. `object` no longer means `any`.

+- (1) is a simplification of Strada's rules, but I am pretty sure it works better in practise, like here.
+- They want `object` to mean `Record<string, any>`.

+## Experience

+Corsa has about twice the errors of Strada, but the codebase is almost clean already.
+Only a couple of things to fix, and `require`'s new simpler rules actually work better.

+# uptime-kuma

+unchecked JS

+## Notes

+1. default import works in Corsa but not Strada.
+Not sure why.
+2. *fewer* did-you-mean suggestions than Strada????
+3. *more* errors on unresolved types in JSDoc????
+4. can't declare `@callback` in the body of an object literal.

+## Experience

+Overall better, since default import works.
+I think it's because we changed the target, etc for JS to esnext?